-We will provide you with a venue quotation and invoice post-event.
+We will provide you with a venue quotation and an invoice will be raised post-event.

 20.1.
 Cancelling an event

 You can request to cancel your event at any point during the process.
 You can do this by emailing the Nottingham Events team at: NottinghamEvents@nottinghamcity.gov.uk who will close the case on your behalf.